-By Mark Civitella, Partner and Bella Phillips, Lawyer
+By Mark Civitella, Partner

 In Gosper v Pilbara Iron Company (Services) Pty Ltd WADC 47, the District Court of Western Australia allowed an appeal, ruling that a vague injury date does not preclude a finding of an injury under section 5(1) of the Workers’ Compensation and Injury Management Act 1981 (“the Act”).

 The appellant, Mr Gosper, was employed by the respondent, Pilbara Iron Company (Services) Pty Ltd, as a machine operator.
 He lodged a workers’ compensation claim on 5 July 2019 claiming he had sustained injuries to his left shoulder at some point after he had an ultrasound on 19 January 2019 and before he underwent a MRI on 6 June 2019 in the course of his employment.
 Although Mr Gosper recorded on his claim form that the date of injury was 6 June 2019, he accepted that that date was not the actual date that he sustained an injury, rather it was selected as being the point in time where the totality of his injuries was identified by a MRI.
 On 10 January 2019 Mr Gosper had an ultrasound of his left shoulder which identified subacromial bursitis and bursal impingement but no other abnormalities.
 On 6 June 2019 he underwent an MRI scan which confirmed the presence of bursitis but also a high-grade partial tear of the left subscapularis tendon.

 WorkCover WA Arbitration